 Unlike barrel smokers or horizontal offset smokers, the vertical smokers have an upright egg-like shape.
 It consists of some parts like offset smokers but with a different arrangement.
 The firebox, cooking chamber, and lid are stacked above each other.
 It goes like the lowermost part is the firebox, then above it has a water pan rack and then a cooking rack, and above all goes the lid.

 Its vents are located at the top and the firebox, so you can regulate temperature by opening and closing the top and bottom vents.
 For a clearer explanation, look at the below-given steps:

 Step 1: Light up the Smoker

 First of all, light up the coals with a chimney starter or with some lighter fluid.
-Once the coals turn red and you start to see some ashes off, add it to the vertical smoker’s firebox.
+Once the coals turn red and you start to see some ashes off, add them to the vertical smoker’s firebox.
 After adding, pre-heat the smoker for a good 15 minutes or till it reaches your desired temperature.

 Step 2: Place Food on the Grill

 Unlike offset smokers, vertical smokers have multiple cooking racks that make for smoking different food types simultaneously.
 The lowermost cooking rate will induce more heat, while the topmost will have the lowest heat induction.
 So place the food according to its nature and heat requirement.

 Step 3: Filling the Pan with Water for Steam